 Research at ARO

+We founded our firm with the belief that research is its own form of practice.
 Research at ARO is curiosity with a method.
 This approach gives our work purpose and intention.
 We explore project-based, funded, and self-generated research, exploring innovations in sustainable design and materials at all scales.

 Resilience Analysis and Adaptation

-ARO’s holistic framework of sustainability encompasses the health of people, communities, and buildings.
-Our AIA Latrobe Prize work led by Guy Nordenson within New York and New Jersey’s Palisade Bay inspired MoMA’s Rising Currents exhibition.
+Our AIA Latrobe Prize work with Catherine Seavitt and Guy Nordenson within New York and New Jersey’s Palisade Bay inspired MoMA’s Rising Currents exhibition.
 Building off this research, our proposal in the exhibition, “A New Urban Ground” with DLANDStudio, was a prescient, pre-Sandy effort to safeguard lower Manhattan from the effects of rising sea levels, a precedent for potential sponge streets and ecological infrastructure resonating in cities more than ever.

 During the COVID-19 pandemic, new projects and past clients needed to quickly adapt to social distancing and health parameters.
 Our work with Columbia University GSAPP, New York Quarterly Meeting, and Neighborhoods Now involved developing safe strategies for different clients, scenarios, and scales – from an institution for learning, to gathering and worship spaces, to a community bookstore.